 MoJ possession statistics

-The Ministry of Justice has released the latest statistics on residential possessions.
+The Ministry of Justice has released the latest possession statistics.
 The possession statistics now highlight the median time taken to reach each stage of the possession, these statistics can be quite misleading, and we have looked at the mean statistics which more accurately reflect the average times landlords are having to wait, the government themselves stating that the mean is affected by long outstanding cases.

 Although landlord action at all stages has decreased, the time for each stage to be completed has increased, you can view the increased time periods below.

 - Claims to order time has increased from 11.3 to 12 weeks

 - Claims to warrant time has risen to 39.6 weeks

 - Claims to repossession by county court bailiffs has increased from 41.2 to 45.9 weeks